timescale/docs/tutorials/financial-tick-data/ingest-real-time-websocket-data.md

 <Collapsible heading="Connect to the websocket server">

 When you connect to the Twelve Data API through a websocket, you create a persistent connection between your computer and the websocket server.
-You need to first set up a Python environment and then pass two arguments to create a websocket object and establish connection.
+You set up a Python environment, and pass two arguments to create a websocket object and establish the connection.

 ## Set up a new Python environment